Picture: Isabel Infantes/EMPICS Entertainment

 The Electoral Commission published its findings into the funding and spending of Vote Leave, the pro-Brexit group fronted by Boris Johnson and Michael Gove, in July.
 At the same time, the Metropolitan Police Service was sent a folio of evidence described as “clear and substantial” by Bob Posner, the commission’s legal counsel.
 He said the organisation had found “serious breaches of the laws put in place by parliament to ensure fairness and transparency at elections and referendums”.

 The commission found “significant evidence” of illegally unreported co-ordination between Vote Leave and BeLeave, a campaign group run by fashion student Darren Grimes; it identified an overspend of almost £500,000 on the legal limit of £7 million; it claimed Vote Leave’s spending returns were inaccurate and totalled £236,000.
 Vote Leave was fined £61,000, Grimes £20,000, and Veterans for Britain, another pro-Brexit group, £250.
+[Update, 23 September 2019: Darren Grimes's fine for breaking electoral law was overturned on appeal in July 2019.]

 Key evidence sent to the Met included spending of £675,000 by BeLeave with the digital data company Aggregate IQ.
 The Electoral Commission found that this spending should have been declared by Vote Leave.